 ABSTRACT SILVERWARE ASSIGNMENT THE ASSIGNMENT

-In this assignment, we are trying to create amazing knife and fork abstract images.
+•In this assignment, we are trying to create amazing knife, fork & spoon abstract images.
 The goal is to create your best abstract images using the silverware, lights & backdrops you have at home.
 The more creative the better!

 WHAT TO SHOOT •Shooting things from your kitchen drawer can be a fun challenge, especially in winter, when it’s cold and dark and wet outside.